justinxie712/logo-writer/README.md

 # Logo-Writer Coding Puzzle
 ## By Justin Xie

-Here is my submission for the Viv Lab Frontend Coding Puzzle

 ## How it was built
 1. Used ReactJS
 2. Comprises of three main components